jonco5555/Projects/Phone/README.md

-Smart phone applications implemented in java using GUI.
+# Smart phone applications implemented in java using GUI

 It's a bit mess because it started from a simple excercise, and we were asked to add more and more applications and things.